 Remarkable, I tell him.
 He smiles lightly and describes the language, weather, and the need to integrate in Norway.
 “My family have settled, they can speak Norwegian fluently, my kids are making friends in the city.
 That makes me happy.
 One of my sons is autistic.
 He gets better medical care in Norway than Sudan.”

 “When I came to Norway I lost my Sudan audiences.
 But I have gained new international supporters for my music.”

 “I still have hope to release the Rainbow songs.”

-Abazar A. Bagi Hamid grew up in the cultural belt between Sudan and the Gulf, and his music is both rooted in traditional Sudanese and African music characteristic of the Gulf area, and heavily inspired by reggae and Afro-Latin music.
-Abazar Hamid’s songs dare subjects ranging from peace, friendship and unity to genocide, the loss of loved ones and songs of lament over entire towns wrecked by the Sudanese government.
+Abazar A. Bagi Hamid grew up in the cultural belt between Sudan and the Gulf.
+His music is both rooted in traditional Sudanese and African music characteristic of the Gulf area, and heavily inspired by reggae and Afro-Latin music.
+Abazar Hamid’s songs confront a wide range of topics from peace, friendship, and unity, to genocide, the loss of loved ones, and songs of lament for towns wrecked by the Sudanese government.